 The awards season is upon us.
 Here are some tips to help you win.
 Winning an industry award can be a masterstroke of PR and Marketing, it can be an opportunity for industry networking and recognition for months or years of work.
-This article discusses the reasons why you might enter or not, and suggests some tips to help you win.

 Why do industry awards schemes exist?